 - Must be used preventively, for they will not cure diseased plants.

-- Must use strict sanitation protocols.
+- Must be used with strict sanitation protocols.

-- May need to be re-applied more often than conventional fungicides.
+- May need to be re-applied more often than conventional fungicides

 Basil Downy Mildew